P-p-H-d/mlib/README.md

 The available containers of M\*LIB for thread synchronization are:

 * [m-buffer.h](#m-buffer): header for creating fixed-size queue (or stack) of generic type (multiple produce / multiple consummer),
 * [m-snapshot](#m-snapshot): header for creating 'snapshot' buffer for passing data between a producer and a consumer running at different rates (thread safe).
-It ensures that the consumer only sees complete data with minimal lag, but the consumer doesn't expect to see every piece of data.
 * [m-shared.h](#m-shared): header for creating shared pointer of generic type.

 The following containers are intrusive (You need to modify your structure):